Caleb Thielbar: Atlanta Braves

 On August 30, 2019, Thielbar was traded to the Atlanta Braves in exchange for cash considerations.
-He pitched two scoreless innings and had one save for the team's AAA affiliate in Gwinnett.
-He became a free agent following the 2019 season.
+He pitched two scoreless innings and had one save for the Triple–A Gwinnett Stripers.
+He elected free agency following the season on November 4.

 After the season, on October 10, he was selected for the United States national baseball team in the 2019 WBSC Premier 12.

-In 2019, Thielbar became the pitching coach for Augustana College.
+Expecting that his playing career was over, he accepted a position as a pitching coach with Augustana University.

-Second stint with Minnesota Twins
+Minnesota Twins (second stint)

-On December 13, 2019, Thielbar signed a minor league deal with the Minnesota Twins.
-He arranged to continue as pitching coach for Augustana.
+On December 13, 2019, Thielbar signed a minor league contract with the Minnesota Twins.
 On August 3, 2020, the Twins selected Thielbar to the active roster.
-On August 4, he made his first appearance of the season and first in the majors in a little over four years.
-He finished the season with a 2.25 ERA in 17 games.
+The next day, he made his first appearance of the season and first in the majors in a little over five years.
+He finished the season with a 2.25 ERA and 22 strikeouts in 17 games.

-Thielbar signed a one year, $650,000 contract for the 2021 season.
+Thielbar signed a one-year, $650,000 contract with Minnesota for the 2021 season.
+He pitched in 59 games for the team, registering a 7-0 record and 3.23 ERA with 77 strikeouts over 64 innings of work.
+Thielbar made 67 appearances out of the bullpen for the Twins during the 2022 season, accumulating a 4-3 record and 3.49 ERA with 80 strikeouts across 59 1/3 innings pitched.

 On January 13, 2023, Thielbar agreed to a one-year, $2.4 million contract with the Twins, avoiding salary arbitration.
+He made 36 appearances for Minnesota, compiling a 3-1 record and 3.23 ERA with 36 strikeouts across 30 2/3 innings of work.
+In 59 relief appearances for the team in 2024, Thielbar logged a 5.32 ERA with 53 strikeouts and 3 saves across 47 1/3 innings pitched.

+Chicago Cubs

+On December 31, 2024, Thielbar signed a one-year, major league contract with the Chicago Cubs.